guillsav/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+I learn that express is used to create a server.
+And in that server we create routes handles functions that interact with the database through database calls.

 - [ ] Describe Middleware?

+Middleware is a function that will extend the express functionalities.
+A middleware takes up to 4 parmeters: the 3 most common are req, res, and next.
+The last parameter is the err and is there to handle any request error before the req is sent to the next piece of middleware.
+There are 3 types of middlewares: Built-in middleware, third party middleware, and custom middleware.

+**Built-in Middlewares**: Are provided with express but must be required in the application to run.
+**Third party Middlewares**: Are packages built by experience developers or companies that are provided online, they must be added as dependencies and required in the application to be able to run.
+**Custom Middlewares**: Are middlewares that we make ourselves when we don't find the appropriate middleware to achieve what we want.

 - [ ] Describe a Resource?

+A ressource is a table in the database.
+For example in a database that has business and clients tables, business is a ressource and clients is another ressource.

 - [ ] What can the API return to help clients know if a request was successful?

+The API should return a status code of 200 with the data requested.
+Also it can return a message (ie: for a delete request) to let the client know that the data was successfuly removed.

 - [ ] How can we partition our application into sub-applications?

+By using the separation of concerns in our application.
+Each time we want to partition our application we will use module.exports to export something and require to import something.

 ## Project Setup